EtienneMathieu/rtos_disp/README.md

 Nowtime it is possible to:
  - initialize display
- - drawing rectangles
+ - draw rectangles
- - drawing simple functions one y pixel per one x pixel
+ - draw simple functions one y pixel per one x pixel